farishaddad/Knowledge-Mining-using-Cognitive-Search/01-README.md

 1. **To Read:** This [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) quick introduction
 1. **To Read:** This [Azure Search](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search) overview
 1. **To Read:** This [Using Fiddler and Postman](https://docs.microsoft.com/en-us/azure/search/search-fiddler) tutorial
-1. **To Watch:** This small Microsoft Virtual Academy [C# video](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949).
+1. **To Watch:** This short Microsoft Virtual Academy [course on C#](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949) if you don't have prior experience with C#.
 1. **To Create:** You need a Microsoft Azure account to create the services we use in our solution.
 You can create a [free account](https://azure.microsoft.com/en-us/free/), use your [MSDN account](https://azure.microsoft.com/en-us/pricing/member-offers/credit-for-visual-studio-subscribers/) or use any other subscription where you have permission to create services.
-1. **To Install:** [Visual Studio 2017 version 15.5](https://www.visualstudio.com/vs/) or later, including the Azure development workload.
+1. **To Install:** [Visual Studio 2017](https://www.visualstudio.com/vs/) version version 15.5 or later, including the Azure development workload.
 1. **To Install:** [Postman](https://www.getpostman.com/) or [Fiddler](https://www.telerik.com/download/fiddler)

 > [!TIP]